friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\pip_install_1.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: invalid syntax"""
-    -->2: pip install friendly
+       2: pip install friendly
               ^^^^^^^

     It looks as if you are attempting to use pip to install a module.